 7a.
-Strategic Intermodal System (SIS) Multimodal Needs Plan Update: Presentation of an update to the SIS Multimodal Needs Plan by FDOT (District 4).
+Strategic Intermodal System (SIS) Multimodal Needs Plan Update: A presentation by the Florida Department of Transportation District 4 (FDOT) on the update to the SIS Multimodal Needs Plan.

-Mr. Buchwald explained the SIS is Florida's network of high priority transportation facilities including airports, highways, railroads, seaports, spaceports and transit facilities.
+Mr. Buchwald described the background of the SIS which is Florida's statewide network of high priority transportation facilities which include airports, highways, railroads, seaports, spaceports, and transit facilities.